Forbidden City: History

-In the early 21st century, the Palace Museum carried out a sixteen-year restoration project to repair and restore all buildings in the Forbidden City to their pre-1912 state, with the goal that 76% of the palace would be open to the public by 2020.
+In the early 21st century, the Palace Museum carried out a sixteen-year restoration project to repair and restore all buildings in the Forbidden City to their pre-1911 state, with the goal that 76% of the palace would be open to the public by 2020.
 As a result of that project, the Shoukang Palace was officially opened to the public in 2013, after initially being displayed in its original state.
 A sculpture museum was opened in the Cining Palace in 2015.
-Also opened in 2015 were the precincts around Cining Palace, the Yanyin Building and the East Glorious (Donghua) Gate.
+Also opened in 2015 were the precincts around Cining Palace, the Yanyin Building and the Donghua Gate.

+On 5 November 2024, 100 years was marked since the expulsion of the last Emperor of China, Puyi, from the palace by republican forces, led by Feng Yuxiang.

 Structure

 The Forbidden City is a rectangle, measuring 961 m from north to south and 753 m from east to west.
 It consists of 980 surviving buildings with 8,886 bays of rooms.
-The layout of the Forbidden City activated and protected the imperial code of ethics as a physical installation.
-The courtyard was built on a massive, luxurious scale but it has the appearance of an ordinary quadrangle courtyard.
-A common myth states that there are 9999 rooms including antechambers, based on oral tradition, and it is not supported by survey evidence.
+A common myth states that there are 9,999 rooms including antechambers, based on oral tradition, but it is not supported by survey evidence.
+The layout of the Forbidden City protected the imperial code of ethics as a physical installation.
+The courtyard was built on a massive, luxurious scale but it has the appearance of a quadrangle courtyard.
 The Forbidden City was designed to be the centre of the ancient, walled city of Beijing.
 It is enclosed in a larger, walled area called the Imperial City.
 The Imperial City is, in turn, enclosed by the Inner City; to its south lies the Outer City.

 The Forbidden City remains important in the civic scheme of Beijing.
 The central north–south axis remains the central axis of Beijing.
-This axis extends to the south through Tiananmen gate to Tiananmen Square, the ceremonial centre of the People's Republic of China, and on to Yongdingmen.
-To the north, it extends through Jingshan Hill to the Bell and Drum Towers.
+This axis extends to the south through Tiananmen Gate to Tiananmen Square, the ceremonial centre of the People's Republic of China, and on to Yongdingmen Gate.
+To the north, it extends through Jingshan Park to the Drum Tower and Bell Tower.
 This axis is not exactly aligned north–south, but is tilted by slightly more than two degrees.
-Researchers now believe that the axis was designed in the Yuan dynasty to be aligned with Xanadu, the other capital of their empire.
+Researchers now believe that the axis was designed during the Yuan dynasty to be aligned with Shangdu, the other capital of their empire.